THE TEACHING OF PHONICS

 Words = Knowledge = Success and this is what we want for our children – success with their reading that allows them to explore the other curriculum areas with confidence and grows their knowledge and love of learning.

-In KS2 our class libraries are l book banded up to Ruby and then the children move onto Barrington Stoke 4u2read (normally in Y3) and then onto further Barrington Stoke books and additional class library books.
-All the books are housed in the class libraries, therefore this supporting children in their own personal selection allowing them to develop ownership of their book choices, whilst still finding success and enjoyment in reading.
+Our KS2 class libraries have books that cater for all readers.
+Once secure in their phonic knowledge our children onto Barrington Stoke 4u2read (normally in Y3) and then onto further Barrington Stoke books and additional class library books.
+All the books are housed in the class libraries, therefore supporting children in their own personal selection allowing them to develop ownership of their book choices, whilst still finding success and enjoyment in reading.